zseta/agno-demo/README.md

 # agno + ScyllaDB vector store demo

-Demonstrates every Cassandra/ScyllaDB integration API interface available in [agno](https://docs.agno.com):
+Demonstrates how you can use ScyllaDB with [agno](https://docs.agno.com):

 | Interface | Description |
 |---|---|